 Although I'm a naturopath who enjoys healthy living, I still enjoy a glass of pinot noir from time to time.
-I've had my fair share of hangovers and know that I may have a few wines over the festive season and get experience one again.
+I've had my fair share of hangovers and know that I may have a few wines over the festive season and get to experience one again.

 But a hangover doesn’t have to be a total day killer, so say goodbye to the necessity of a 3am kebab run to coat that aching stomach.
 Here are some natural, simple ways to avoid those head-in-a-blender hangovers.

 Hydration means more than guzzling 2 litres of water at the end of the night in a last minute attempt to save yourself from the aftermath.
 Its best to get hydrated before a big night out, so during the day leading up to it challenge yourself to drinking at least 2-3 litres of fresh filtered water.
 And to ensure that don't flush out valuable electrolytes, add a pinch salt with a squeeze of fresh lemon juice to your water bottle.